anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   in the subsequent certification request.

-* Certificate Request (5): This MUST contain the authenticated self-contained object ensuring both proof of possession of the corresponding private key and proof of identity of the requester.
+* Certificate Request (5): This MUST contain the authenticated self-contained object ensuring both the proof of possession of the corresponding private key and the proof of identity of the requester.

 * Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information,